Government Homebuyer Programs

 ✔ Lower upfront cash requirements

-The Good Neighbor Next Door Program helps eligible public service professionals purchase select HUD-owned homes at significant discounts in designated revitalization areas.
+The Good Neighbor Next Door Program helps eligible public service professionals purchase qualifying HUD-owned homes at significant discounts in designated revitalization areas.

 Potential Benefits